Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 - Lightly crush the mustard seeds with a pestle and mortar (in batches if necessary) and add to the brine along with the juniper berries.

 - Roughly tear/break the bay leaves and add to the brine before again stirring well.
-The bay leaves used in this recipe were freshly picked from a garden plant, but dried are also fine.
+The bay leaves used in this recipe were freshly picked from a garden plant, but dried is also fine.

 Step 2: Prepare the Mackerel for Brining